soskek/variational_dropout_sparsifies_dnn/README.md

     train_iter, optimizer, device=args.gpu,
     loss_func=model.calc_loss)
 ```
-You can also observe some statistics about variational dropout (e.g., sparsity) in the model
+You can also observe some statistics about VD (e.g., sparsity) in the model
 during training using `chainer.extensions.PrintReport` (see the MNIST example).

 A model based on `VariationalDropoutChain` can use special layers (Chainer's `link`) in its structure.
 This repository provides both
-- `VariationalDropoutLinear`, which inherits inherits `chainer.links.Linear`
+- `VariationalDropoutLinear`, which inherits `chainer.links.Linear`
 - `VariationalDropoutConvolution2D`, which inherits `chainer.links.Convolution2D`

-You can use them just by replacing usual `chainer.links.Linear` or `chainer.links.Convolution2D` respectively.
+You can use them just by replacing exsisting `chainer.links.Linear` or `chainer.links.Convolution2D` respectively.
-All of the available arguments of usual variants are supported.
+All available arguments of the old variants are supported.
 And, additional arguments for hyperparameters
 (`p_threshold`, `loga_threshold` and `initial_log_sigma2`) are also available.
 They are already set good parameters shown in the paper by default.